CounterpartyXCP/pyrpcwallet/README.md

 <b>additional commands</b>

-+ updatebalances : retrieve from blockchain.info balances and unspent outputs.
++ updatebalances : To retrieve from blockchain.info balances and unspent outputs.
 Use this command if you run pyrpcwallet with --update-interval=0
++ dumppubkey: To get the pubic key of an address

 # Todo